keeganskeate/etch/README.md

 The guiding philosophy of the project is that open source and [free solutions](http://www.gnu.org/philosophy/free-sw.html) are the best.

-Developing Etch Mobility requires installing the following tools:
+Developing ETCH Mobility requires installing the following tools:

 * [Django](https://docs.djangoproject.com/en/3.1/intro/tutorial01)
 * [Docker](https://docs.docker.com/get-docker/)